Installation

 You’ll also need to install the following software.

 1. For the required MDAI cluster resources, clone the mdai-labs GitHub repo.
-This repo also contains the scripts resources needed for trying out the MyDecisive solutions.
+This repo also contains the scripts and resources needed for trying out the MyDecisive solutions.

 git clone https://github.com/DecisiveAI/mdai-labs.git